 The frequently asked questions on Scratch Programming are explained below:

-What is scratch programming used for?
+What is scratch programming?

-Scratch is a visual programming language that allows its users to create different kinds of projects, likes, games, animations, or stories.
+Scratch is a block-based visual programming language that allows its users to create different kinds of projects, likes, games, animations, or stories.
 It helps users, especially children to understand the basics of coding and game development.

 Can I download scratch programming?

 Yes, the scratch application can be downloaded onto your desktop or laptop.
 It cannot be downloaded onto your phone though.
 For downloading onto your computer, go to scratch.mit.edu/download.
 Here you can see downloading options for different OS.
 Choose your OS and click on the links to download the application.
 After downloading you have to install the application.
 For this, go to your downloads and click on your scratch app download to run the application.
-Give all the required permission for the app to operate and your app to be installed.
+Give all the required permission for the app to operate and for your app to be installed.

 What is the importance of scratch programming?